kulisingh/devops-test/README.md

 * Create multiple environment pipelines, maybe a dev to deploy just to a single docker container too
 * Using a standardise process with different environment variables for each environment
 * The above would allow the SDLC to run in a repeatable and consistent manner, ensuring that we have thoroughly tested the same code all the way to production (docker helps with this too)
-* Have all the jenkins confiuguration as code too